 - If the complaint cannot be resolved on an informal basis, then the parents should put their formal complaint in writing to the Headmistress.
-The Headmistress will decide, after considering the complaint, the appropriate course of action to take. - Parents will receive a written or telephoned acknowledgement of receipt within 2 working days.
+The Headmistress will decide, after considering the complaint, the appropriate course of action to take - Parents will receive a written or telephoned acknowledgement of receipt within 2 working days.
 In most cases, the Headmistress will meet or at least speak to the parents concerned as soon as reasonably practicable, but within a reasonable timeframe (generally within 7 working days) of receiving the complaint, to discuss the matter.
-If possible, a resolution will be reached at this stage. - However, it may be necessary for the Headmistress to carry out further investigations. - The Headmistress will keep written records of all meetings and interviews held in relation to the complaint. - Once the Headmistress is satisfied that, so far as is practicable, all the relevant facts have been established, a decision will be made and parents will be informed of this decision in writing.
+If possible, a resolution will be reached at this stage - However, it may be necessary for the Headmistress (or her appointed representative) to carry out further investigations - The Headmistress will keep written records of all meetings and interviews held in relation to the complaint - Once the Headmistress is satisfied that, so far as is practicable, all the relevant facts have been established, a decision will be made, and parents will be informed of this decision in writing.
 The Headmistress will also give reasons for her decision.
-This decision and any action taken as a result, will be recorded, regardless of whether the complaint is upheld or not - If parents are still not satisfied with the decision, they should proceed to Stage 3 of this Procedure.
+This decision and any action taken as a result, will be recorded, regardless of whether the complaint is upheld or not - If the Chair of Governors is handling the complaint, she or her appointed representative will handle the complaint according to the same procedure as the Headmistress - If parents are still not satisfied with the decision and should the matter not be resolved within four weeks, they should proceed to Stage 3 of this Procedure.